RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### ![h4_keepassxc_aybabtu](https://github.com/RenneJ/hh-infosec-course/assets/97522117/eadca115-841f-476a-a0cc-1aa486c642bd)
 > Figure 8.
 Reddit's log in view with KeePassXC auto-fill used.

+### 5. Closing notes

+I had some issues getting the extension working and wrapping my mind around the concept of this program.
+I assumed that one could generate and create a new entry into database using just the browser integration.
+That turned out to be untrue.
+Furthermore I became annoyed quickly after having to open the database and entering the master password several times in a short time frame.
+Quick googling solved this issue.
+I unticked a box in the security settings that specified the database to lock when session or lid is closed.
+After that it was much smoother.

+I reckon that there are more user friendly options to manage passwords but KeePassXc seems and feels very secure.
+The manual entries at least help or challenge the user to personally keep track of their own credentials.

 # Sources

 Smith, B. 2022.
 A Quick Guide to GPLv3. https://www.gnu.org/licenses/quick-guide-gplv3.html.
 Read: 2023/09/15